 Posted January 17th, 2020 at 12:57 pm by Dan Musick

-2. Depending on the type of door springs you have, the second step is to measure the springs, weigh the door, or identify the springs or type of door you have.
+Depending on the type of door springs you have, the next step is to measure the springs, weigh the door, or use an ID number to identify the springs or type of door you have.

-The springs we recommend measuring are the standard residential torsion springs, self-storage roll-up door springs, standard commercial and industrial torsion springs, and the steel rolling door torsion springs.
+We recommend measuring the standard residential torsion springs, self-storage roll-up door springs, standard commercial and industrial torsion springs, as well as the steel rolling door torsion springs.
 The only way to order springs for one-piece garage doors is by measuring them.
-Thus, instructions are on our One-Piece Garage Door Extension Springs page.
+You can find instructions for measuring springs on our One-Piece Garage Door Extension Springs page.

 Weighing the Door.

-Many do-it-yourselfers prefer to weigh their garage door, and often that’s the only way to determine the springs you need.
+Many do-it-yourselfers prefer to weigh their garage door, and that is often the only way to determine the springs you need.
 Therefore, this method works with sectional doors with standard, EZ Set, TorqueMaster or extension springs.

-There are basically two ways to weigh a garage door.
-First off, if you have standard torsion springs, you can usually insert a bar into the cone of the unbroken spring and backwind the spring as we show in our How to Weigh a Garage Door YouTube video.
+There are two ways to weigh a garage door.
+Firstly, if you have standard torsion springs, you can usually insert a bar into the cone of the unbroken spring and backwind the spring as we show in our How to Weigh a Garage Door YouTube video.

 Identify the Door or Springs.

-If it is neither convenient nor possible to measure the springs or weigh the door, a third option is to identify the door or springs.
-Our blog titled “How to Identify Doors by Model Number, Serial Number, and PID Numbers.”
-This is helpful for the Clopay, Holmes, and Ideal garage doors.
+If it is neither convenient nor possible to measure the springs or weigh the door, a third option is to use the ID numbers that some manufacturers provide.
+You can find more detailed information about garage door IDs on our blog post titled “How to Identify Doors by Model Number, Serial Number, and PID Numbers.”
+This is especially helpful for the Clopay, Holmes, and Ideal garage doors.
 Additionally, Wayne Dalton doors usually identify the springs on labels stuck to the outside of the tube.

-Raynor doors often have metal tags that identify their springs.
+Raynor doors also often have metal tags that identify their springs.

-The metal tag usually begins with the door serial number, as you see here with the 898185.
+The metal tag usually begins with the door serial number, which in this photo is 898185.
 Next is the wire size: .225, and then the length of 21 inches.
-The “B” if the designation for the 2 1/4″ inside diameter, and the “R/L” designates a pair of springs with one right wind and one left wind spring.
-Therefore, on a single spring, only one letter for the wind appears.
+The “B” designates the 2 1/4″ inside diameter, while the “R/L” designates a pair of springs: one right wind and one left wind spring.
+Therefore, on a single spring setup, only one letter for the wind appears.